-To set the Annual Catch Limit (ACL) and Optimum Yield (OY) for the GA-NC stock of hogfish, the South Atlantic Council may exercise varying degrees of precaution to account for management uncertainty: Sub-alternative 2a would set the ACL and OY at the same level as ABC, whereas Sub-alternatives 2b and 2c would each provide a management uncertainty buffer of 5% and 10%, respectively.
+Alternative 1 (No Action) would not establish an ACL for the GA-NC stock of hogfish, which would not adhere to the best scientific information available (SEDAR 37) and therefore, is not a viable alternative.
+To set the ACL and optimum yield (OY) for the GA-NC stock of hogfish, the South Atlantic Council may exercise varying degrees of precaution to account for management uncertainty: Sub-alternative 2a would set the ACL and OY at the same level as ABC, whereas Preferred Sub-alternative 2b and Sub-alternative 2c would each provide a management uncertainty buffer of 5% and 10%, respectively.